Sannabs/Sannabs/README.md

 * Built a secure booking system with RBAC (reduced errors by 25%)
 * Redesigned Oneworld Financial Services website (+15% mobile traffic)
 * Developed a telemedicine platform with video-call management
-* Led event-management system development with a team of four
+* Developed event-management system with a team of four

 **Key Achievements**